TacoSnack/UrbanBot-V1-Archive/README.md

-# UrbanBot
+# UrbanBot Version 1
-UrbanBot is a fun economy bot for your server where you create your own city and watch it grow! cities.db doesn't exist in the repo becaause it doesn't matter.
+This is the archive of UrbanBot version 1, written in discord.py.
+The current version is [here](https://github.com/TacoSnack/UrbanBot).